 Domaine Lajibe

-The Lajibe estate was born in Lucq-de-Béarn, and it was on the Serres-Seques soil that Jean-Baptiste Semmartin launched himself.
-Today the estate covers eight hectares, all biodynamic.
+The Lajibe estate was founded in Lucq-de-Béarn, and it is on the terroir of Serres-Seques, a region in the South-West, that Jean-Baptiste Semmartin began.
+Today, the estate spans eight hectares, all cultivated in biodynamics.

 Filter: